 Airpro Slicer Shredder

 A food-grade plastic body housing from Airpro but this one comes with 4 metal blade attachments.
 In addition to the fine and coarse shredder and the slicer, you have a grinding blade.

 The blades and the housing are dishwater-friendly, but hand wash is recommended for long-term use.

 The answer is: It depends.
 If you cannot afford some of the costlier attachments from the KitchenAid stable like the pasta roller or flex edge beater, buying a good quality attachment from a third-party manufacturer makes perfect sense.

 When it comes to cheaper accessories like the citrus juicer, flat beater or balloon whisk, don’t settle for less.
 Getting a KitchenAid accessory is a better option for these kinds of attachments.

-Remember though, the company considers the warranty void if you use knock-off KitchenAid attachments with your stand mixer.
+Remember though, while they are off KitchenAid compatible attachments, the company considers the warranty void if you use off brand KitchenAid attachments with your stand mixer.
 In the unlikely scenario that your mixer develops problems during the 1 to 5-year warranty period, this is something you should keep in mind.